AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 evolution of galaxies and the entire universe in the extremely

-distant future are discussed in §5.6 " The
+distant future are discussed in §5.6 "The

-Black microholes have only a slight
+Black microholes have only a tiny

-gravitational "radius of action" and can
+gravitational "radius of action" and can practically not

-quantum evaporation by the Hawking mechanism (§4.7 " Quantum
+by the Hawking mechanism (§4.7 "Quantum

-radiation and thermodynamics of black holes ").
+radiation and thermodynamics of black holes").
 However, no black microholes have been

-found yet , and even if they did exist,
+found yet, and even if they did exist,

 their "close encounter" with Earth would be extremely